sqlxpert/lights-off-aws/README.md

 resource policies (such as AWS Backup vault policies and KMS key policies).

-The deployment role defined in the `LightsOffPrereq` stack gives CloudFormation the permissions it needs to create the `LightsOff` stack.
+The basic `//terraform` module creates the `LightsOffPrereq` stack, which defines the IAM role that gives CloudFormation the permissions it needs to create the `LightsOff` stack.
 Terraform itself does not need the deployment role's permissions.

 </details>